 If you live in a state that recognizes and licenses public adjusters, you will need your public adjuster bond.
 Typically, you will need separate bonding for each line of authority.
 States with reciprocity agreements sometimes require you to become bonded in their state, even if you are bonded in your home state.
 Contact Surety by NFP for information on reciprocity rules between your home state and another, or contact your state’s department of insurance or equivalent agency.

 If your state does not recognize or license public adjusters, you will likely need a bond do something similar, such as working as an independent adjuster for insurance companies.
 You can work as any other type of adjuster, as well, but most states do recognize and license public adjusters.

 What states require public adjuster bonds?

-All 44 states that license public adjusters require a public adjuster bond to be posted prior to granting or renewing licensing.
+All 44 states that license public adjusters require a public adjuster bond to be posted before granting or renewing licenses.
 Alabama, Alaska, South Dakota, and Wisconsin are the only states that do not recognize public adjusters.

 If you have more than one office within or across state lines, you will likely need the public adjuster bond for each office.
 If you have employees, you may need to bond them each individually, or you can contact Surety by NFP to ask about blanket bonding for the entire company.

 Public adjuster bonds protect consumers by assuring the state agency licensing that you will abide by the bond conditions.
 These include state and local regulations as well as expected business practices.
 If you or one of your employees violates the terms of the bond agreement, a claim can be made on the bond.
 If the claim is proven to be valid, the guarantor (surety) will pay the penal amount due, up to the bond amount posted.